Tlamelo/simgr/README.md

 ## Features, Support, and Limitations

 - Image validation for HTTP streams
-- Designed for low-memory platforms such as Heroku
+- Designed for low-memory platforms
 - WebP output support
 - Convert GIFs to WebM and MP4 - significantly reduces the size of the GIF and increases performance on all modern browsers
 - Colorspace correction when resizing - Only supports sRGB and Grayscale colorspaces